tim-kos/tender-discussion-detail/README.md

 1. Supply your credentials through environment variables.
 Just copy **env.default.sh** into an **env.sh** file, fill out all the credentials there.

+2. Copy lib/config.sample.js into lib/config.js and set the placeholders for your data properly in config.formData.body.
+Adjust other settings as you see fit.

-2. Write a small executable script where you use the provided discussion_analyzer module and supply your own function to fetch data based on a user email.
+3. Write a small executable script where you use the provided discussion_analyzer module and supply your own function to fetch data based on a user email.
 An example would be:

 ```
 #!/usr/bin/env node